Ardaas (film)

 Ardaas is an Indian Punjabi-language film.
 It is directed and written by Gippy Grewal and the dialogues are written by Rana Ranbir and was released on 11 March 2016.

 Plot

-The movie revolves around Master Gurmukh (Gurpreet Ghuggi) and how he arrives in a new village as this posting in government school and helping various villagers by reminding them of their good values and teaching them more meanwhile facing his own inner guilt.
+The movie revolves around Master Gurmukh (Gurpreet Ghuggi) and how he arrives in a new village after being posted to a government school.
+He helps various villagers by reminding them of their good values and teaching them more while he simultaneously faces his own inner guilt.